-The PowerPC G4 microprocessor in the iBook runs at a maximum clock speed of 1.2 GHz or 1.33 GHz.
+The PowerPC G4 microprocessor in the iBook runs at a maximum clock speed of 1.33 GHz on the 12.1-inch model and 1.42 GHz on the 14.1-inch model.

 L2 Cache

 The data storage for the L2 cache consists of 512 KB of fast static RAM that is built into the microprocessor chip along with the cache controller and tag storage.
 The built-in L2 cache runs at the same clock speed as the microprocessor.